mui/material-ui/docs/data/material/discover-more/related-projects/related-projects.md

 ### Sparkline

 - [mui-plus](https://mui-plus.vercel.app/components/Sparkline): A sparkline is a tiny chart that can be used to indicate the trend of a value.

+## Admin frameworks

+- [React Admin](https://github.com/marmelab/react-admin): A frontend Framework for building data-driven applications running in the browser on top of REST/GraphQL APIs.